elap733/NBA-Injuries-Analysis/README.md

 ![Fig](https://github.com/elap733/NBA-Injuries-Analysis/blob/master/results/01_plots/correlation_plots.png)
 *Fig.14: Correlatin plot of player age, cummulative minutes player over prior seasons, and missed games due to injury.
 [Note: excluded events related to personal reasons, rest, sickness; included only players averaging 10 minutes per game].*

+## Conclusions

+This exploratory data analysis of NBA injuries revealed that serious injuries are in fact on the rise in recent years.
+Additional analysis to better understand the factors driving this change, and the surprising observations described in the section above.

 ## Repository Code Description

 ### Work Flow
+The figure below shows the workflow of scraping, cleaning, and processing that I executed prior to creating visualizations.
 <img src="https://github.com/elap733/NBA-Injuries-Analysis/blob/master/references/02_images/workflow.png" width="600"/>

 ### Folder Structure
+All scripts and data files can be found the appropriate directory below.
 <img src="https://github.com/elap733/NBA-Injuries-Analysis/blob/master/references/02_images/folder_structure.png" width="300"/>

 ## Sources